jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 ### 2. Validate Metadata + Package request

-If you are sending binary content as well as the metadata, the request should be formed using [RFC 2387](https://www.ietf.org/rfc/rfc2387.txt):
+If you are sending binary content as well as the metadata, then a multi-part request must be formed using [RFC 2387](https://www.ietf.org/rfc/rfc2387.txt):

     POST /validate?api_key=<api_key>
     Header: